tophee/discourse/docs/INSTALL-cloud.md

 - A user friendly [offline page when rebuilding or upgrading?](https://meta.discourse.org/t/adding-an-offline-page-when-rebuilding/45238)

 - To embed Discourse [in your WordPress install](https://github.com/discourse/wp-discourse), or [on your static HTML site](https://meta.discourse.org/t/embedding-discourse-comments-via-javascript/31963)?

+- To reduce downtime during maintenance, you might want to consider [moving to from a standalone container to separate web and data containers](https://meta.discourse.org/t/how-to-move-from-standalone-container-to-separate-web-and-data-containers/29413).

 Help us improve this guide!
 Feel free to ask about it on [meta.discourse.org][meta], or even better, submit a pull request.